chetanya-shrimali/python-flask-apache2-server/README.md

 But why are we doing so?
 Because Google OAuth doesn't work for bare IPs Since i already have a Domain so...
 Now go visit your sub-domain.
 It should work.
-(Here: chetanya.singhpratyush.in)
+(Here: http://chetanya.singhpratyush.in)

 **IMPORTANT** You will have to to disable the default nginx site here. `sudo a2dissite 000-default`